 Merrill Lynch vs Webull

-Market Depth, which includes Level II data plus some other helpful trading numbers Charts with more than 100 technical indicators, 13 graph styles, and roughly 25 drawing tools Free access to Recognia and OptionsPlay.
+Market Depth with Level II data, lots of trading numbers, Charts with over 100 indicators, 13 styles, and about 25 drawing tools, Free access to Recognia and OptionsPlay.

 Webull Trading Platform